About Us

 ICSB and its associates were the first in producing litters from frozen semen registered by AKC, American Field Dog Association, and National Greyhound Association.
 ICSB also assisted in developing the guidelines and standards used by these organizations for registering litters produced from frozen semen.

 ICSB has had the good fortune to have trained some of the most knowledgeable and professional veterinarians and breeders involved in canine reproduction.
-We are proud of this and continue to strive for excellence by making ongoing training and continued study the most important part of ICSB business.
-Our sophisticated management team and skilled technicians are the integral part of ICSB Oregon Main Office and are here to assist our clients with any aspect of our program.
+We are proud of this and continue to strive for excellence through ongoing training and continued study of the crucial components of the ICSB business.

 A Message From The Founder of ICSB, Professor Carrol Platz, in 2014: